ibm-cloud-docs/discovery-data/collections.md

 | Cloud Pak for Data | The document is not indexed | The document is not indexed |
 | IBM Cloud | All of the fields in the document are indexed except the `html` field | The document is not indexed |
 {: caption="Exceeded field size behavior" caption-side="top"}

+If you are uploading a Microsoft Excel file and a message is displayed that indicates that the non-HTML field size limit is exceeded, consider converting the XSL file into a CSV file.
+When you upload a comma-separated value (CSV) file, each row is indexed as a separate document.
+As a result, no field size limits are exceeded.
+{: tip}

 For more information about how fields in uploaded files are handled, see [How fields are handled](/docs/discovery-data?topic=discovery-data-upload-data#field-name-limits).